GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 ### Creating Sigfox backend callbacks

-1. Execute the following command to create the 5 callbacks for the GCP integration:
+1. Execute the following command to create the 5 callbacks for the Google Cloud integration:

         (venv) $ python3 sigfox-api.py --callbacks create